-

 To address entities, individuals and organizers renting, selling or lending bank accounts (cards), punitive measures include a 5-year prohibition on opening new accounts and suspension of all non-counter business and payment account transactions.
 These actions are recorded in the financial credit database and reported to individual credit information system.
 The management of card blocking by banks is also becoming more stringent.
 Currently, major banks are intensifying their supervision of bank cards, with a focus on large cash transactions, low account balances, out-of-town card usage, frequent transactions and incomplete information.

-Further, following the Ant Group IPO event, government authorities strengthened the supervision and requirements on microloan lending companies and consumer finance companies.
+Further, government authorities have been strengthening the supervision and requirements on microloan lending companies and consumer finance companies over the past few years.

 Personal consumer finance products (also known as online microloan platforms) such as “Huabei”, “Jiebei” and “Weilidai” attract consumers through fast approval, unsecured loans, high credit limits and cash rebates.
 For consumers, the proliferation of online lending can easily lead to falling into consumer finance traps, creating a cycle of borrowing to cover previous debts.
 For instance, Chinese media has reported cases where individuals, such as a Nanjing University student, applied for 56 online loans within a year, was unable to repay, and facing immense debt pressure, chose to take their own life.

-Following the Ant Group’s event, the threshold for entering into microloan lending activities has risen, while many microloan lending companies have exited the market.
-Reports claim that in 2022, nearly 500 companies 16 exited the lending market, and the number further decreased by another 354 by the end of September 2023, at which time there remained a total of 5,604 microloan lending companies nationwide.17 Moreover, due to the Ant Group IPO attempt and the monopoly of Tencent and Baidu, the PRC has begun strengthening antitrust regulation, most notably in the June 2022 amendment to the Anti-Monopoly Law.
-According to reports in October 2022, the CBIRC has admitted, in an unofficial online Q&A, that it has suspended applications for establishing new online microloan companies and is calling for local financial regulatory bodies to launch campaigns targeting compliance problems in the online microlending industry.
+In addition, the threshold for entering into microloan lending activities has risen, while many microloan lending companies have exited the market.
+Reports claim that at the end of 2023, there were a total of 5,500 microloan lending companies,2 and the number decreased 243 by the end of 2024, leaving only a total of 5,257 microloan lending companies nationwide.3 Moreover the PRC has been strengthening antitrust regulation, most notably in the June 2022 amendment to the Anti-Monopoly Law.
+According to reports in October 2022, the CBIRC (now NFRA) admitted, in an unofficial online Q&A, that it suspended applications for establishing new online microloan companies and was calling for local financial regulatory bodies to launch campaigns targeting compliance problems in the online microlending industry.
 After this comprehensive halt, there have been no new licenses issued for online small-sum lending.
 Companies wishing to enter this industry typically do so through acquiring licensed entities.
-In August 2023, POIZON, an app with nearly 200 million users, officially obtained an online microloan license by acquiring 100% shares of a licensed company.18
+In August 2023, POIZON, an app with nearly 200 million users, officially obtained an online microloan license by acquiring 100% shares of a licensed company.4

 Fintech is also facing cybersecurity challenges with the rise of cyber-financial crimes.
 Hackers backed by criminal organisations establish offshore servers to hack into systems to steal money or destroy the reliability and credibility of such systems.
 Although it has added another layer of complexity, fintech firms need to take a preventive approach towards cybersecurity.
 For example, new generation ATMs have a much higher level of connectivity with mobile integration and face recognition, making them more vulnerable to software-based attacks and theft of customer card data.
 As such, the growing cybersecurity framework (intended to combat such issues) can be viewed as a potential curb on the growth of fintech businesses via compliance requirements or as an aid to their safe, stable and ultimately greater growth (see above, answer to question 5).